Azure/azure-sdk-for-python/sdk/face/azure-ai-vision-face/README.md

 ### Face Recognition from LargePersonGroup
 Identify a face against a defined LargePersonGroup.

-First, we have to use `FaceAdministrationClient` to create a LargePersonGroup, add a few Person to it, and then register faces with these Person.
+First, we have to use `FaceAdministrationClient` to create a `LargePersonGroup`, add a few `Person` to it, and then register faces with these `Person`.

 ```python
 from azure.core.credentials import AzureKeyCredential